 “Fuck!”
 I say aloud.
 I won’t say it.
 I won’t fucking say it.
 “Let’s go, Taylor.”

-Taylor starts the car and pulls into traffic, and I can only hope… beyond hope… that she will accept my gesture and reach out to me.
-I feel an alien, crushing tightness come over me, and I can only look out of the window watching the cityscape and hope that it passes.
+Taylor starts the car and pulls into traffic, and I can only hope… beyond hope… that she’ll accept my gesture and reach out to me.
+I feel an alien, crushing tightness comes over me, and I can only look out of the window watching the cityscape and hope that it passes.

 I turn into the parking structure at my condo.
 I pull into my space, turn off the car, and sit there for a moment.